 Meanwhile about 3,200 BC writing was invented in Northeast Africa, in Egypt.
-(It is sometimes forgotten that one of the world's oldest and greatest civilisations was African).
+(It is sometimes forgotten that one of the world's oldest and greatest civilizations was African).
 The Egyptians made tools and weapons of bronze.
 However by the time Egyptian civilization arose most of Africa was cut off from Egypt and other early civilizations by the Sahara Desert.
-Africa was also hampered by its lack of good harbours, which made transport by sea difficult.
+Africa was also hampered by its lack of good harbors, which made transport by sea difficult.

 Farmers in Africa continued to use stone tools and weapons however about 600 BC the use of iron spread in North Africa.
 It gradually spread south and by 500 AD iron tools and weapons had reached what is now South Africa.

 In 814 BC the Phoenicians from what is now Lebanon founded the city of Carthage in Tunisia.
 Carthage later fought wars with Rome and in 202 BC the Romans defeated the Carthaginians at the battle of Zama.
 In 146 BC Rome destroyed the city of Carthage and made its territory part of their empire.